New Student Information

 Course Repetitions

 No course at the Journalism School can be repeated unless it was failed.
 Repeated courses are counted in the attempted hours and are taken into consideration for the maximum allowed hours for completion toward the degree.
-Only courses in which an F was received can be repeated in the journalism degree programs; a maximum of six points can be attempted a second time.
+Only courses in which an F was received can be repeated in the journalism degree programs; a maximum of six points can be attempted a second time (with Dean of Student Affairs permission for core courses).
 In the PhD program, only a required course that was failed can be repeated.

 Advance Standing